Jurassic Barf: Fossilized Vomit From 150 Million Years Ago Reveals Ancient Meal

 Around 150 million years ago in what's now Utah, an animal chowed down on a small frog and a salamander.
 It then lost its lunch.
-Fast forward to modern times, when a team of paleontologists identified and investigated the fossilized vomit, unraveling a mystery along the way.
+Fast forward to today, when a team of paleontologists identified and investigated the fossilized vomit, unraveling a mystery along the way.

 The researchers published a study on the puke in the journal Palaios late last month.
 The scientists found frog bones, including some that likely came from a tadpole, and bits from a salamander.
 "Aspects of this new fossil, relating to the arrangement and concentration of the bones in the deposit, the mix of animals, and the chemistry of the bones and matrix, suggested that the pile of bones was regurgitated out by a predator," Utah State Parks said in a statement on Tuesday.